PE and Sports Premium

 - Focus on girls’ sport has had a large impact – our girls are confident sportspeople and high numbers of girls take part in a wide range of all sports.

-- We have taken part in a range of external competitions throughout the year.
+- Our pupils have the opportunity to take part in a range of external competitions

 - We feel strongly that each of our achievements are sustainable and have the full backing of the SLT at Fircroft